thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 > -- [Steve Smith](https://twitter.com/SteveSmith_Tech)

 As long as you have not merged back to mainline you simply do not know how much work is still left to do.
-Potential merge conflicts will introduce rework at merge time.
-Integrating changes into mainline becomes a time-consuming and very unpredictable activity.
-This makes the whole IT delivery process very unpredictable and increases the lead time, and the time to market for your product.
+Because of potential merge conflicts, and because of potential rework caused by merge conflicts at merge time.
+Integrating changes into mainline becomes then a time-consuming and a rather unpredictable activity.
+This makes the whole IT delivery process very unpredictable which increases the lead time, and the time to market for your product.

-But, the goal of any organisation is to make money by sustainably minimising the lead time to create positive business impact.
+But, the goal of any organisation is actually to make money by sustainably minimising the lead time to create positive business impact.

-Lead Time is the clock wall time between we, as a team, as an organisation, have an idea and that idea gets designed, implemented and gets in the hands of the users and gets used by real users.
+*Lead Time* is the clock wall time between we, as a team or as an organisation, have an idea, that idea gets designed and implemented and finally gets in the hands of the users and used by real users.

-Business impact is anything that:
+*Business impact* is anything that:

 - creates money, this is turn-over;
 - saves money, this is cost-savings;